marinko-peso/simple-rotating-cube-css/README.md

-# simple-rotating-cube-css
-Simple rotating cube in css
+# Simple Rotating Cube in CSS

+Just a practice, use at will.

+# License

+MIT.